 A private rehab is one where patients may be responsible for payment, but often there are scholarships or financial aid programs available.
 Private insurance can often be used to cover the cost of private rehab.
 Private rehab programs tend to be accessible fairly quickly, which is a key component of a good treatment outcome.

 Types Of Private Facilities

 There are specialized private rehabs and programs that might have a religious focus or cater to specific communities such as women, the LGBT community, or people with co-occurring mental health disorders to name a few.

-If someone attends a private treatment facility, it will usually start with a medical detox, and then patients will progress through a series of treatment steps.
+If someone attends a private treatment facility, it will usually start with medical detox, and then patients will progress through a series of treatment steps.
 Private rehab is considered very effective, but it does require a more significant financial commitment than other forms of treatment.

 Non-Profit Rehab Facilities